-The Office of Cybersecurity and Communications’ (CS&C) Stakeholder Engagement and Cyber Infrastructure Resilience (SECIR) division acts as DHS’ primary point of engagement and coordination for national security/emergency preparedness (NS/EP) communications and cybersecurity initiatives, for both government and industry partners, and is the Executive Secretariat for the Joint Program Office for the NS/EP Communications Executive Committee.
-CS&C relies on SECIR to streamline coordination and engagement with external partners, while leveraging capabilities and subject matter experts in order to meet stakeholder requirements.
+The Office of Cybersecurity and Communications’ (CS&C) Stakeholder Engagement and Cyber Infrastructure Resilience (SECIR) division is the DHS primary point of engagement and coordination for national security/emergency preparedness (NS/EP) communications and cybersecurity initiatives for both government and industry partners, and is the Executive Secretariat for the Joint Program Office for the NS/EP Communications Executive Committee.
+CS&C relies on SECIR to streamline coordination and engagement with external partners, while leveraging capabilities and significant subject matter expertise in order to meet stakeholder requirements.

 SECIR conducts the following activities:

 - Establishes and maintains the nation’s NS/EP communication and cybersecurity engagement initiatives by working with government and industry to promote and enhance the security and resilience of NS/EP communications and cyber infrastructure.

 - Maintains meaningful lines of communication and engagement among critical infrastructure owners and operators; federal interagency partners; divisions within DHS; and state, local, tribal and territorial government agencies for cyber and NS/EP communications security and resilience.

 - Leads the development of strategic risk assessments and the delivery of key mitigation capabilities to owners and operators that are designed to reduce risks to the nation’s critical cyber and NS/EP communications infrastructure.